Ahhj/Ahhj/README.md

 - By day I'm a Data Scientist [@NHSDigital](https://github.com/NHSDigital) 🩺
 - Professionally, I code in Python 🐍 and PySpark ✨
-- In my spare time, I'm a novice ReactJS developer 💻
 - I'm keen to collaborate on any data science or programming for good projects 🙏